 While the 'Champion Battle' theme from Silver is great to listen to, my favourite track is 'Game Corner'.
 It's just so funky and upbeat with such a great musical structure that I would walk into the area just to listen to it.
 The Trading Card Game had an all-round amazing soundtrack with some really funky and varied songs too.
 Two of my favourites are 'Normal Duel', which has some amazing motifs and 'Ronald's Theme', one of the funkiest 8-bit songs I've ever heard.

 Ruby ended up being a little different.
-By this time, the Game Boy Advance has been released and was capable of 32-bit audio and visuals.
-This meant the instruments were able to sound more like their counterparts and made for a richer texture in the music.
-While the whole soundtrack is good, a few of my favourites include 'Route 104', which is so upbeat it's always a pleasure to listen to, 'Route 113' with it's pleasant and calming melodies, and 'Dive', which is great at reflecting the underwater exploration within the game, complete with bubble sounds.
+By this time, the Game Boy Advance had been released and was capable of 32-bit audio and visuals.
+This meant the musical instruments were able to sound more like their counterparts and made for a richer texture in the music.
+While the whole soundtrack is good, a few of my favourites include 'Route 104', which is so upbeat it's always a pleasure to listen to, 'Route 113' with its pleasant and calming melodies, and 'Dive', which is great at reflecting the underwater exploration within the game, complete with bubble sounds.